Every entrepreneur should be prepared to answer these six questions in an investor pitch meeting.

-Regardless of how great your business is, if you can't get someone to invest some money to launch it or help it grow, your venture doesn't have much chance of succeeding.
+Regardless of how great your business is, if you can't get someone to invest some money to launch it or help it grow, your venture doesn't have much chance of success.

-As a fund manager, investor and entrepreneur, Shereen Shermak, CEO of Launch Angels, has listened to and been a part of dozens of pitches.
-She said the key to making a strong impression on potential investors is being able to thoughtfully answer all of the questions they have.
+As a fund manager, investor and entrepreneur, Shereen Shermak, CEO of Launch Angels, has listened to and been part of dozens of pitches.
+She said the key to making a strong impression on potential investors is the ability to thoughtfully answer all of their questions.

-- What's your competitive advantage?
-An entrepreneur must be prepared to talk about how his or her solution is better, faster or cheaper than existing solutions, as well as how much better, faster or cheaper it is.
-He or she should be able to quantify the customer value proposition, validate that the solution is better or provide data to indicate that such items are meaningful to the customer.
+You must be prepared to explain how your solution is better, faster or cheaper than existing solutions.
+You should be able to quantify the customer value proposition, validate that the solution is better, or provide data to indicate that such items are meaningful to the customer.
 Investors like to consider market share before signing over a check.
 The larger the market share, the more appealing it becomes to an investor.

-- What's the exit strategy?
-Every investor wants to talk about exit strategies, and they want to know that their investment companies have a sophisticated understanding of the exit strategies that would likely be available to the business.
-As an investor, I want to invest in companies that will have a positive return in a short to moderate time frame, such as three to seven years.
-Startups need capital, and I need a positive return on my investment.
-I want to know that the company is thinking about this balance of needs and is actively developing the product, partnerships, and network, and understands the motivations behind M&As in the company's industry that will facilitate that exit opportunity in the future.
+Every investor wants to talk about exit strategies, and they want to know that your company has a sophisticated understanding of the exit strategies that would likely be available to your business.
+They want to invest in companies that will have a positive return in a short or moderate timeframe, such as three to seven years.
+Startups need capital, and investors need a positive return on their investment.
+They want to know that your company is thinking about this balance of needs and actively developing the product, partnerships, and network, and that you understand the motivations behind M&As in your industry that will facilitate that exit opportunity in the future.

-- Why me?
-I want to know how an investment from mecan add value to an organization and help meet milestones.
-In my opinion, a smart entrepreneur has done his or her homework on potential investors and has strategically targeted me for a specific reason.
+Investors want to know how an investment from them can add value to your organization and help you meet milestones.
+They want to see you've done your homework on potential investors and strategically targeted them for a specific reason.